Omycron83/Notes/Life-Meta/Current Life.md

 - Helping others
 - Exercising (depending on mood)
 - Preparing and presenting topics in front of people
-- Working on challenges, e
+- Working on challenges, not the goals themselves though
+-
 # Ernährung:
 Proteinquellen:
 - Lentils